eemonn/eemonn.github.io/README.md

 ## **Prerequisites**

-- A Markdown Editor.
+- Prerequiaites are :
     -  Best markdown editors are listed here in [More Resorces](https://github.com/eemonn/eemonn.github.io/blob/main/README.md#more-resources)

     - For formatting a resume in markdown go to the markdown tutorial here in [More Resorces](https://github.com/eemonn/eemonn.github.io/blob/main/README.md#more-resources)

-    - you can have a look a sample resume here in [More Resorces](https://github.com/eemonn/eemonn.github.io/blob/main/README.md#more-resources)
+    - you can have a look a sample resume here in [Sample resume](https://github.com/eemonn/eemonn.github.io/blob/main/index.md)

     - A tutorial on how to get started with github is here [More Resorces](https://github.com/eemonn/eemonn.github.io/blob/main/README.md#more-resources)